zduvall/test-patch-docker/README.md

 test-patch-docker ...
 "OPTIONS / HTTP/1.1" 200 OK
 ```

-- The response from the `patch` request never makes it to the client while all others do
+- The response from the `PATCH` request never makes it to the client while all others do

 Reproduced in multiple browsers and Postman